Edward Olivares Player Props: Royals vs. Rangers

-After going 1-for-3 in his most recent game, Edward Olivares and the Kansas City Royals take on the Texas Rangers (who will start Andrew Heaney) at 8:05 PM ET on Monday.
+On Tuesday, Edward Olivares (on the back of going 1-for-4) and the Kansas City Royals face the Texas Rangers, whose starting pitcher will be Jacob deGrom.
+First pitch is at 8:05 PM ET.

 Edward Olivares Game Info & Props vs. the Rangers